We have a choice, ignore a problem and let someone else sort it out, or do something about it. We do.

 Chanel was the tiniest of pups, and struggled against her bigger brothers and sisters.
 She was adopted by a Swedish lady in Marbella.
 She has a wonderfully pampered life, including a doggy pushchair, doggy playdates, silk cushion and an actual CHANEL dog collar!
 Chanel is neutered.

-Obviously being a feral puppy the only concern he had was food.
+This pup was rescued with his mother.
+Another charitable organisation took the mother, who was one of Daisyś earlier pups.
+The bigger story here is that without being neutered there were 3 generations of dogs living in dreadful conditions on the streets.
+Being a feral puppy the only concern he had was food.
 He was starving.
 He wanted almost nothing to do with people but loved Lenny.
-He had a terrible Cherry Eye and needed surgery ASAP.
+He had a terrible cherry eye and needed surgery ASAP.
 When I phoned for quotes the best price was at a vet some 100kms away.
 They operated on his eye, and also removed a huge quantity of polystyrene, and plastic from his stomach which he’d eaten because he was starving.
-The original YouTube video shows Rusty James post surgery and was used to pay his extensive vets bills.
+The original YouTube video shows Rusty James post surgery and was used to pay his extensive vet bills.
 He was also microchipped, vaccinated and neutered.
-He remains with us but is sponsored by a family in UK.
+He remains with us but is sponsored by a family in the UK.

 He is a chosen dog.
 He was initially rescued with his 3 sisters in a bag drowning in the river.
 We were approached by the rescuer when he was a puppy as he was being attacked by his sisters.
 He was the runt of the litter and very nervous.
 He is now well over 50kgs and is the alpha dog.
 He is not a people dog, but he is calm and gentle.
 His type of dogs are usually breed by hunters to kill boars because of their weight and speed.
 They suffer terrible injuries and weak/old dogs are routinely slaughtered.
 These dogs required experienced homes because of their size and prey-drive.
 He has been microchipped/passported and neutered.
 It was reported in the UK in February 2019 that upwards of 50,000 Spanish hunting dogs are killed annually - often by hanging, drowning or being thrown into wells.
 The images are too distressing to show.